 A prevalent claim is that the 1969 reform of the General Roman Calendar as advocated by Vatican II changed the Liturgical calendar drastically, including shortening the Christmas season.
 This is not true.
 There were multiple changes to the calendar: feast day classification was changed, different saints days were removed or moved, but the basic structure of the seasons or temporal calendar has only minor differences.
 The table comparing the two calendars in my previous article illustrates this.
 The main differences are:

 - Tempus per Annum or “Time of the Year” season is found in both calendars, but the English translation is “Ordinary Time” in the current calendar and “Time after Epiphany” and “Time after Pentecost” in the 1962 calendar.
 This the season that has green vestments and does not celebrate only one particular aspect of Christ’s life.
 The only difference is changing the name of the seasons in English, because in both calendars there is a season after Christmas which is the Tempus per Annum in both calendars.

-- The Extraordinary Form or 1962 calendar includes the Pre-Lent or Septuagesima season which occur three weeks before Lent.
-The current calendar continues Ordinary Time for three more weeks.
+- The Extraordinary Form or 1962 calendar includes the Pre-Lent or Septuagesima season which occurs 17 days before Ash Wednesday.
+The current calendar continues Ordinary Time for 2 1/2 more weeks.

 - The Christmas season had a fixed number of days in the 1962 calendar since the Baptism of the Lord falls on January 13, but the current calendar fluctuates depending on the number of Sundays, and the Baptism of the Lord is usually transferred to a Sunday.